As migrants overwhelm a Texas border city, others wait in Mexico for appointments to enter the US

 The unfolding response in Eagle Pass, where the mayor declared an emergency, illustrates how Border Patrol agents have become overwhelmed in recent days by asylum-seekers on parts of the U.S. border with Mexico.
 In San Diego and El Paso, Texas, officials this week also closed border crossings so agents could help with the influx.

 After a dip in illegal crossings that followed new asylum restrictions in May, President Joe Biden's administration is again on its heels.
-Democratic mayors and governors are seeking more relief for hosting asylum-seekers and Republicans are seizing on the issue ahead of 2024 elections.
+Democratic mayors and governors are seeking more relief for hosting asylum-seekers.
+Republicans are seizing on the issue ahead of 2024 elections.

 “Our operational tempo along the border has increased in response to increased encounters, and we remain squarely focused on our broader security mission and enforcing U.S. immigration laws,” said Troy Miller, acting CBP commissioner.